FIVE MOST SURPRISING FINDS

 The numbers tell a story that no press release can override.

 The distrust was not manufactured by paranoia.
-It was manufactured by the United States government and the American medical establishment.
-Four centuries of documented exploitation created it.
+It was manufactured by the United States government and the American medical establishment, over four centuries of documented exploitation.
 The experiments are in the journals.
 The graves are in the ground.
 The bias is in the exam room.

 The cure is not asking Black patients to "trust more."
-The cure is dismantling the architecture of medical exploitation.
-We must build a new system transaction by transaction.
-Black autonomy and informed consent must be the foundation.
-The system must earn through verifiable action what it destroyed.
+It is dismantling the architecture of medical exploitation and building a new system one transaction at a time, with Black autonomy and informed consent as the foundation.
+The system must earn back through verifiable action what it spent generations destroying.